Healthy Campus Advisor, Leslie Comrie

 Dinner Basket Conversations were created to provide a setting in which students and/or staff can discuss sensitive or difficult topics in a safe and comfortable environment.
 The host invites a group of people to join them in preparing and eating a meal together while discussing a particular topic.

-The ingredients for the meal are provided free of charge and a kitchen space is available on the Castlegar Campus and at the 10th Street Residence.
+The ingredients for the meal are provided free of charge and a kitchen space is available on the Castlegar Campus and at the 10th Street Housing.
 Conversation topics have varied over the past few years.
 Some examples of topics include Healthy Relationships with Substances, Anxiety and Depression, Mental Health Issues, Healthy Sexuality and Sexual Violence.

 If you would like to host a Dinner Basket Conversation we will be offering training as time permits.